dfinke/equal-bird/README.md

 ## Cosmos DB
 | Function | Description|
 |---|---|
-|Get-CosmosDB|Gets all the Cosmos DB in your Azure subscription
+|Get-CosmosDB|Gets all the Cosmos DBs in your Azure subscription
 |Get-CosmosConnectionString|Retrieves keys from your Cosmos DB and returns a connectstring